future startup logo

 How Misfit Technologies was created

 Founded in 2017, Misfit Technologies Limited provides tech solutions to companies across industries in the Asia Pacific region.
-Over the last few years, the company has experienced excellent growth in a number of markets and has become a leading provider of tech solutions to a long list of companies across industries including telecom, FMCGs, e-commerce, travel, and B2C.
+Over the last few years, the company has experienced excellent growth in several markets and has become a leading provider of tech solutions to a long list of companies across industries including telecom, FMCGs, e-commerce, travel, and B2C.

 This is an excerpt from our conversation with Misfit CEO Munimul Islam